 This creates greater cybersecurity risk for organizations and could prevent compliance.

-There are 3 options for business owners to deal with this increased risk.
+There are 3 options for business owners to deal with this

 - Upgrade to newer versions of OS or software (ideal solution- allows normal patching and support, but higher initial cost due to new license fees, upgrade labor)